Webster Bank: Company

 Webster Financial Corporation is the holding company for Webster Bank, N.A. and Webster Insurance.
 Webster Bank owns the asset-based lending firm Webster Business Credit Corporation, the insurance premium finance company Budget Installment Corporation, Webster Capital Finance, and provides health savings account trustee and administrative services through HSA Bank of Sheboygan, Wisconsin, a division of Webster Bank.

 In 2015, Webster Bank had over $24 billion in assets and a market capitalization of over $3 billion.
 Its network included over 177 branches and 316 ATMs located in Connecticut; Massachusetts; Rhode Island; and Westchester County, New York.

 After the $5 billion USD 2022 merger with Sterling, assets rose to $65 billion, with 202 branches, 380 ATMs, and a larger presence throughout the metropolitan New York city area, including New Jersey.
+In 2024, it was the largest bank headquartered in Connecticut based on deposits, which in-state totaled $33 billion.
+John Ciulla was chairman and CEO.